 - a.
-When the clinic does not pay for the medication, providers must submit the injectiononly procedure code 96372 using a professional claim - 837P - (same as institutional but without a rate code), without a J-code; - b.
+When the clinic does not pay for the medication, providers must submit the injection-only procedure code 96372 using a professional claim 837P (same as institutional but without a rate code), without a J-code; - b.
 When the clinic pays for the medication, the claim for the medication and the injection-only procedure 96372 is also submitted using the same 837P professional claim.
 The clinic must also include the appropriate HCPCS J-code for the medication: - The J-code for long-acting injectable naltrexone is J2315 (naltrexone, depot form).
 Each long-acting injectable antipsychotic agent has its own J-code (e.g., J1631 for haloperidol decanoate, J2794 for risperidone microspheres, J2426 for paliperidone palmitate, etc.); - c.
-The CPT code 96372 (Injectable Psychotropic Medication Administration) is an injection-only service, administered by qualified staff (Physician (MD), Psychiatric Nurse Practitioner (NPP), Registered Nurse (RN), Physician Assistant (PA), Licensed Practical Nurse (LPN)).
+The CPT code 96372 (Injectable Psychotropic Medication Administration) is an injection-only service, administered by qualified staff (Physicians (MD), Nurse Practitioners (NP) working within their scope of practice, Registered Nurses (RN), Physician Assistants (PA), Licensed Practical Nurses (LPN)).
 If the injection is administered as part of an E&M CPT coded service, the CPT code 96372 should not be billed and only the J-code would be claimed on the 837P if the clinic pays for the drug, per above, with the appropriate E&M/HCPCS code submitted on the 837I claim form; - d.
-If qualified staff (MD, NPP, RN, PA) prepares, administers, manages, and monitors the injection of an intramuscular medication AND provides consumer education related to the use of the medication, spending at least 15 minutes with the client, then clinics can use HCPCS H2010 - Injectable Psychotropic Medication Administration with Monitoring and Education.
+If qualified staff (MD, NP, RN, PA) prepares, administers, manages, and monitors the injection of an intramuscular medication AND provides consumer education related to the use of the medication, spending at least 15 minutes with the client, then clinics can use HCPCS H2010 Injectable Psychotropic Medication Administration with Monitoring and Education.
 When claiming H2010, the clinic cannot claim 96372 on the professional claim on the same day for the same client. - e.
 When administering long-acting injectable naltrexone for a substance use disorder (i.e., opioid or alcohol use disorder) in an Article 31 clinic OR a long-acting injectable antipsychotic for a thought or mood disorder (e.g., schizophrenia, bipolar disorder, etc.) in an Article 32 clinic, the claim should include the diagnosis treated by the medication.
 Article 31 clinics must also include the co-occurring mental health diagnosis.
 Likewise, Article 32 Clinics must also include the co-occurring substance use disorder diagnosis.
 The position of the diagnosis (i.e., primary or additional) should be determined by the content of the overall visit. - 4.
 For any visits related to buprenorphine inductions: - a.
 The claim should indicate opioid use disorder as the primary diagnosis. - b.
-Article 31 clinics that do not have an integrated license may categorize buprenorphine induction visits as Psychiatric Assessments1 and submit claims using relevant codes described in the OMH CPT Procedure Weight and Rate Schedule.
-A
+Article 31 clinics that do not have an integrated license may categorize buprenorphine induction visits as Psychiatric Assessments1 and submit claims using